-Chicago Shakespeare Theater (CST) is currently accepting Advancement Intern applications for Fall 2017.
-Applications must be received by July 15, 2017.
+Chicago Shakespeare Theater (CST) is no longer accepting Advancement Intern applications for Fall 2017.
+Applications for Winter-Spring 2018 internships will be accepted beginning September 1.

 CST’s Advancement Department creates and executes fundraising strategy to solicit the Theater’s contributed revenue through corporate, foundation, government and individual sources for annual operations and the Our City, Our Shakespeare campaign.
 The Advancement team is responsible for the stewardship and cultivation of donors through events including the annual Gala.

 The Advancement Intern will assist with Chicago Shakespeare Theater's fundraising initiatives in support of the Theater's programming.
 The intern will gain a broad understanding of fundraising including coordinating stewardship activities and special events, researching prospects and general administrative duties.
 The intern will also gain valuable experience using the donor and ticketing database, Tessitura.
 In addition, Chicago Shakespeare Interns receive a small travel stipend and complimentary tickets to CST performances.
 Other benefits include the opportunity to build professional relationships, receive one-on-one mentoring from Advancement Department staff, participate in an intern seminar series that illuminates the workings of a large arts organization; and receive resume and portfolio review with CST Staff.

 While Chicago Shakespeare Theater insists on a minimum time commitment of 10 weeks between January and June 2018, the program is also flexible enough to meet the scheduling needs of the intern.
 Chicago Shakespeare Theater is committed to recruiting and fostering a diverse community of artists, staff and students.
 People of color and individuals from traditionally under-represented groups are encouraged to apply.